nelinory/WMC7-DishNetwork-Guide/README.md

 This is a guide for Windows Media Center 7 install with two tuners (Quad OTA + Colossus) hooked up to Dish Satellite VIP211K receiver.
 - TV Guide comes from EPG123 (http://epg123.garyan2.net) with http://www.schedulesdirect.org subscription
-- Netflix streaming supported by "NetflixMCE" by KerrAvon from https://sharepointadept.com/netflix-for-windows-media-center
+- Netflix supported by "NetflixMCE" by KerrAvon from https://sharepointadept.com/netflix-for-windows-media-center
 - Weather forecast provided by "myForecast" by me (shameless promotion) from https://github.com/nelinory/myForecast

-Final solution have been rock solid and have received 100% wife approval due to the seamless integrated functionality.
+Final solution have been rock solid and have received the 100% wife approval.

 ## TOC
 [Revision History](#revision-history)<br/>